-mount: ... not found in /etc/fstab

-If you use mount with only a directory or filesystem name, but not both, it looks in /etc/fstab for an entry with a filesystem or directory field matching the argument.
-For example:

-mount /krypton.src

-searches /etc/fstab for a line that has a directory name field of /krypton.src.
-If it finds an entry, such as this, krypton:/usr/src /krypton.src nfs rw,hard 0 0 it mounts as if you had given this command:

-mount krypton:/usr/src /krypton.src

-If you see this message, it means the argument you gave mount is not in any of the entries in /etc/fstab.

-mount: ... not in hosts database

-The host name you gave is not in the /etc/hosts database.
+mount: not found in /etc/fstab If you use mount with only a directory or filesystem name, but not both, it looks in /etc/fstab for an entry with a filesystem or directory field matching the argument.
+For example: mount /krypton.src searches /etc/fstab for a line that has a directory name field of /krypton.src.
+If it finds an entry, such as this, krypton:/usr/src /krypton.src nfs rw,hard 0 0 it mounts as if you had given this command: mount krypton:/usr/src /krypton.src If you see this message, it means the argument you gave mount is not in any of the entries in /etc/fstab. mount: not in hosts database The host name you gave is not in the /etc/hosts database.
 Check the spelling and the placement of the colon in your mount call.
-Try to connect to the other system using rlogin or rcp.

-mount: directory path must begin with a slash (/).
+Try to connect to the other system using rlogin or rcp. mount: o irectory path must begin with a slash (/).
 The second argument to mount is the path of the directory to be mounted.
-This must be an absolute path starting at /.

-mount: ... server not responding: RPC: Port mapper failure

-Either the server from which you are trying to mount is inactive, or its portmap daemon is inactive or hung.
+This must be an absolute path starting at /. mount: server not responding: RPC: Port mapper failure Either the server from which you are trying to mount is inactive, or its portmap daemon is inactive or hung.
 Try logging in to that system.
-If you can log in, enter this command:

-/usr/etc/rpcinfo -p hostname

-This should produce a list of registered program numbers.
+If you can log in, enter this command: /usr/etc/rpcinfo -p hostname This should produce a list of registered program numbers.
 If it does not, start the portmap daemon again.
-Note that starting the portmap daemon again requires that you kill and restart inetd, ypbind, and ypserv. ypbind is active only if you are using the NIS service.
-The ypserv daemon only runs on NIS servers.
+Note that starting the portmap daemon again requires that you kill and restart inetd and nsd.
 See the network(1M) man page for information about how to stop and restart daemons.
 For dealing with a server that is inactive or whose portmap daemon is not responding, you should reboot the server.
 If you cannot rlogin to the server, but the server is operational, check your network connection by trying rlogin to some other system.
 Also check the server's network connection.

-mount: ... server not responding: RPC: Program not registered mountd/1 dgram rpc/udp wait root /usr/etc/rpc.mountd mountd

-This means mount reached the portmap daemon but the NFS mount daemon (see the mountd(1M) man page) was not registered.
+mount: ... server not responding: RPC: Program not registered This means mount reached the portmap daemon but the NFS mount daemon (see the mountd(1M) man page) was not registered.